cl-qob/cli/README.md

 - Play nicely with [ASDF][] and [Quicklisp][]
 - Support project local like [Qlot][] and support global scope facilities
-- Works on all modern operating systems: Linux, macros, and Windows
+- Works on all modern operating systems: Linux, macOS, and Windows

 ## 🏆 Features